-William told me that the synus sensation was because I was unbalanced in my synus.
+William told me that the sinus sensation was because I was unbalanced.
 I have just been ill, so the reishi knew!
-If only I could recall a quarter of what I learned; I chose to bask in the wonder that are reishi; to revere the knowledge that enthusiasts such as the Rooney brothers exude.
-It doen't matter that I can't relay these extraodinary facts.
+If only I could recall a quarter of what I learned; I chose to bask in the wonder that is the mighty reishi; to revere the knowledge that enthusiasts such as the Rooney brothers exude.

 I delight that I know these eccentric mushroom men, who know their product in the same way an artist knows his instrument or paint brush.